-- VI.
-Improving transportation systems in the United States to remove pollution and greenhouse gas emissions from the transportation sector as much as is technologically feasible, including through investment in - a. zero-emission vehicle infrastructure; - b. clean, affordable, and accessible public transit; and - c. expansion of use of fixed rail transportation;
+VIII.
+Overhauling transportation systems in the United States to remove pollution and greenhouse gas emissions from the transportation sector as much as is technologically feasible, including through investment in-

+- a. zero-emission vehicle infrastructure;

+- b. clean, affordable, and accessible public transit; and

+- c. high-speed rail;